 Insufficient Evidence to Rate Effectiveness for...

-- Antibiotic-associated diarrhea.
-Some research shows that a specific kefir-containing drink (Probugs, Lifeway Foods, Inc.) does not reduce diarrhea caused by antibiotics.
+- Diarrhea associated with taking antibiotics.
+Some research shows that a specific kefir-containing drink (Probugs, Lifeway Foods, Inc.) does not reduce diarrhea in children caused by antibiotics.

 - Lactose intolerance.